 This ISS Data User's Guide was written by Ben Knowles, calibration and archiving engineer for CICLOPS, under the direction of Imaging Team leader Carolyn Porco and Deputy Imaging Team leader Bob West.
 Portions of Section 3 are paraphrased from existing ISS archive volume documentation written by members of CICLOPS, including the aareadme.txt and dataset.cat.
-In addition, portions of Section 4 are taken from the CISSCAL user manual, which this document replaces and supersedes.
+The subsection of Section 4.3 on Polarimetric Calibration was written by Bob West.
+In addition, much of Section 4.4 was adapted from the CISSCAL user manual, which this document replaces and supersedes.